ziadoz/utf8-to-bytes/README.md

 - JS Importmaps
 - Web Components

-## Todos

-- [ ] See if characters can be linked/broken down from query string.

 ## Resources

 - [Bytes: The Lesser-Known Python Built-In Sequence • And Understanding UTF-8 Encoding](https://www.thepythoncodingstack.com/p/bytes-python-built-in-unicode-utf-8-encoding)